datajaguar/jaguarqa/README.md

 # JaguarDB Test Automation Framework

-This automation framework will enable automated testing for regression, new feature testing and performance testing, etc for Jaguar database.
+This automation framework enables automated testing for regression, new feature testing and performance testing, etc for Jaguar database.
+More technical info regarding to jaguar database, please refer to: http://datajaguar.com/doc/JaguarUserManual.pdf

 ## Instruction on Running automated test for jaguar database